What does Truly Grass Fed mean?

 Our cheese contains simple ingredients: pasteurized milk (grass fed, of course!), salt, cheese cultures and enzymes.
 Our cheddar is aged 6+ months, and our sharp cheddar is aged 12+ months.

-Where can I buy your cheese?
+Where can I buy your cheese or butter?

 Can I order your cheese online?